-Kairiru seaplane base is located on the southern coast of Kairiru Island, near St. John's Mission (Saint John's Mission, Barakam), to the east of the ship jetty.
+Kairiru Seaplane Base was located at St. John's Mission (Saint John's Mission, Barakam) to the east of the ship jetty on the southern coast of Kairiru Island in East Sepik Province in Papua New Guinea (PNG).
 Seaplanes took off and landed in Kairiru Strait between Kairiru Island and Muschu Island and were moored off St. John's Mission.

-Used by the Japanese Navy as a seaplane base and operating area.
+Kairiru Seaplane Base was developed and used by the Japanese Navy as a forward seaplane base and operating area.
 The base had limited

 or minimal facilities, with seaplanes moored near the sandy shoreline.

-This base operated a detachment of F1M2 Pete biplanes from the 958 Kokutai.
+This base operated a detachment of F1M2 Pete seaplanes from the 958 Kokutai that performed convoy escort and anti-submarine patrols around the Wewak area and northwards to the Admiralty Islands.

 Japanese units based at Kairiru Seaplane Base (St. John's Mission, Barakam)